 A figure of speech is a word or phrase that is meant to be taken metaphorically.
-In other words, they have a figurative meaning, not a literal one.
-Let’s look at an example of two people talking to get an idea of what it looks like.
+In other words, their meaning is figurative, not literal.
+Take a look at the example conversation below.

 Kyle: “I’m not sure I can give this presentation, I have butterflies in my stomach.”